Deya-B/Bioinformatics/Linux-Python-DataBases/Linux/1Linux_intro.md

 ```-rw-------``` A file that only the owner can read and write - no-one else can read or write and no-one has execution rights (e.g. your mailbox file).

 ### Access rights on directories <a name="dirI"></a>
 Because directories are not used in the same way as regular files, the permissions work slightly (but only slightly) differently.
 An attempt to list the files in a directory requires read permission for the directory, but not on the files within.
 An attempt to add a file to a directory, delete a file from a directory, or to rename a file, all require write permission for the directory, but (perhaps surprisingly) not for the files within.
-Execute permission doesn't apply to directories (a directory can't also be a program).
-But that permission bit is reused for directories for other purposes.
 - `r` allows users to list files in the directory;
 - `w` means that users may create/delete/ from the directory or move files into it;
 - `x` means the right to access files in the directory.
-This implies that you may read files in the directory provided you have read permission on the individual files.
+   - This implies that you may read files in the directory provided you have read permission on the individual files.
+Execute is needed on a directory to access the inode information of the files within.
+You need this to search a directory to read the *inodes* of the files within.
+For this reason the execute permission on a directory is often called **search permission** instead.
+   - Execute permission is needed on a directory to be able to `cd` into it (that is, to make some directory your current working directory).

 ### `chmod`: Changing access rights  <a name="chmod"></a>
 ```chmod [who]operator[permissions] filename```